Another Fun Trip with GO London: Two Days of Hiking in Snowdonia

 GO LONDON QUITE CIVILISED

 GO London groups are usually quite civilised.
-So much so, that I’m sometimes among the more ‘excessive’ drinkers, just because I have a few beers.
+So much so, that I’m sometimes among the more ‘excessive’ drinkers, simply because I have a few beers.
 This evening, I only had two drinks, though, as I was feeling a bit under the weather.

 GOOD MIX OF PEOPLE OF ALL AGES